openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgwds_0_0.md

 {% include base.html %}

-# FGWDS WALLI SWITCH FIBARO SINGLE SWITCH
+# FGWDS Fibaro Walli Single Switch
 This describes the Z-Wave device *FGWDS*, manufactured by *[Fibargroup](http://www.fibaro.com/)* with the thing type UID of ```fibaro_fgwds_00_000```.

 The device is in the category of *Wall Switch*, defining Any device attached to the wall that controls a binary status of something, for ex. a light switch.